matomo-org/developer-documentation/docs/plugins.md

  * Integration test
  * Integration test that needs a database

-To create a test we highly recommend to use our [cli tool](#cli-tool) `console`.
+To create a test we highly recommend to use our [cli tool](#cli-tool).
 You can create a new test to executing the following command:

 `./console generate:test`

-Choose or enter your plugin name as well as a test name and you can already start writing beautiful tests.
-The command will generate a `tests` folder within your plugin directory if it does not already exist and create a test file containing a dummy test depending on your entered test name.
+Enter your plugin name as well as a test name and you can already start writing beautiful tests.
+The command will generate a `tests` folder within your plugin directory if it does not already exist and create a test file containing a dummy test depending on the entered test name.

 To execute a test simply execute the following command:

 `./console tests:run PluginName`

-Replace `PluginName` with your plugin name.
-Note: The plugin name has is case sensitive.
+Do not forget to replace `PluginName` with your plugin name.
+Note: The plugin name is case sensitive.

 You can run a single test file as well by executing the following command:

 `./console tests:run Testname`

-Note: The testname is case sensitive as well.
+The testname is case sensitive as well.

 ### How to create a Controller